LukeGrahamLandry/franca/devlog.md

   - don't init all puzzles to defaults on first load. treat them as suspended until they're room is loaded. so now first room doesn't get called twice and others don't get called at all.
 - disable the debug flight by default because easy to press shift by mistake
+- free save_data.
+Hint.msg remember allocator so loading doesn't point at temp. maybe i can just keep kicking the can down the road and declare there shall be no slices, only lists that work well with the default init thing.

 ## (Jul 22)